Frequently Asked Questions about the Recreation Passport

 A Recreation Passport is only required for a motorized vehicle entering the facility.
 Walking or riding a non-motorized bicycle into the facility does not require a Recreation Passport.

+No, the Recreation Passport is linked to a vehicle's license plate, so it is non-transferable between vehicles.
 A Recreation Passport is required for all vehicles that are eligible to renew through the Secretary of State (online, in-person or by mail).
-They are linked to individual cars registration/plates so you would need one for each vehicle.
-Since the proof of purchase is 2 small "P"s on the tab that goes on your license plate, you cannot remove the tab and place it on another vehicle.
+Since the proof of purchase is two small "P"s on the tab that goes on your license plate, you cannot remove the tab and place it on another vehicle.

 How long is the Recreation Passport valid once I purchase it?